 - There are special rules and circumstances regarding agricultural burns.
 Please check the link below.

 For a complete list of rules and regulations please visit LouisvilleKy.gov

-- Keep fires a safe distance from structures like homes, sheds, and fences.
+- Maintain a safe distance from structures like homes, sheds, and fences.

 - Build bonfires in an area clear of over head obstructions.
 This includes covered porches, carports, and low hanging tree limbs.